jnatten/mrt/README.md

 OPTIONS:
     -a, --add-tag <TAG_NAME>...
 Adds the current directory with specified +tag -d, --del-tag <TAG_NAME>...
 Deletes the current directory with specified +tag

+SUBCOMMANDS:
+    help      Prints this message or the help of the given subcommand(s) status    Status of directories with specified tags

 EXAMPLES:
     # Tag current directory with tag `backend`